axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-kafka-c/configuring-destinations-kafka-c-prer-decl/_index.md

   - If you used the Java implementation before, see {{% xref "/docs/chapter-destinations/configuring-destinations-kafka-c/destination-kafka-c-from-java/_index.md" %}}.

-  - The {{% productparam "abbrev" %}} `kafka` destination supports all properties of the official Kafka producer.
+  - The {{% param "product.abbrev" %}} `kafka` destination supports all properties of the official Kafka producer.
 For details, see [the librdkafka documentation](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md).

   - For the list of options, see {{% xref "/docs/chapter-destinations/configuring-destinations-kafka-c/reference-destination-kafka-c/_index.md" %}}.